Online Colleges in Nebraska

 About Online Colleges in Nebraska

-In 2012-2013 a report by the NCES showed 16.9% of undergraduate students in Nebraska were enrolled in a fully online degree program, and an additional 15.6% were participating in a hybrid program, meaning they attend some classes online and some on campus.
-Both are well above the national average, and continue to rise as more and more universities meet the changing needs of college students.
+In 2018, a report by the NCES showed 21.1% of undergraduate students in Nebraska were enrolled in a fully online degree program, and an additional 23.5% were participating in a hybrid program, meaning they attend some classes online and some on campus.
+Those percentages continue to rise as more and more universities meet the changing needs of college students.

-A 2015-2016 report indicated that in Nebraska “almost every type of course is offered at distance, including courses requiring hands-on activities such as biology, nursing, and mechanics.”
+In Nebraska, nearly every subject matter is offered in a distance learning format, including courses requiring hands-on activities such as biology, nursing, and mechanics.
 At the community college level, the largest scale category of courses is liberal arts and sciences.
 At 4-year institutions, large numbers of courses are offered in social sciences, business, education, health professions and computer and information sciences.

 Nebraska’s online education programs are connected through the Nebraska Distance Learning Association (NDLA), which promotes distance learning opportunities and provides networking opportunities and resources for members.